-Kristin Pedemonti presents Professional Development/Workshops worldwide.
-She has presented for the Colorado Coalition for the Homeless, World Bank Head Quarters, UN Child Care Center, TASIS London, Grief Matters Conference Penn State, International School of Paris, Queen’s University Belfast, Kutztown University, University of Belize, Lehigh Valley Storytelling Festival, National Storytelling Network Conference, Sigana Storytelling Festival in Kenya, Malardalen University; Sweden, Vasterberg Folk High School in Storvik Sweden as well as other locations.
+Kristin Pedemonti presents Professional Development Workshops worldwide.
+Highlights: Colorado Coalition for the Homeless, World Bank Head Quarters, UN Child Care Center, TASIS London, Grief Matters Conference Penn State, International School of Paris, Queen’s University Belfast, Kutztown University, University of Belize, Lehigh Valley Storytelling Festival, National Storytelling Network Conference, Sigana Storytelling Festival in Kenya, Malardalen University; Sweden, Vasterberg Folk High School; Sweden as well as other locations.

 All Professional Development Presentations and Workshops are Hands-on; learn by participating in small group activities.

 There are many different workshops available and each can be customized to your needs.

 “I was especially touched by your excellent presentation at the WFA World Bank Knowledge Forum October 2016.
 Your packaging of the need to frame ‘stories’ to give life and meaning to big data in presentations was most meaningful to me and you do a good job.
 I have had a career both at the country level and now in the Bank on data and presentations and what you are about must be scalable to all who work to lift livelihoods of people everywhere.
 You make our world a better place. ~Kris K, World Bank Staff

 From Guest Lecture/Workshop Storytelling Malardalen University, Eskilstuna, Sweden: